Snowflake Line Drawing Art Project

 How To Create Snowflake Drawing

-For this project, we like to discuss balance, repetition, pattern, composition, negative space and line.
-This project is such a great way to get kids to discuss the Elements & Principles of Art as well as composition.
+For this project, we like to discuss balance, repetition, pattern, composition, negative space, and line.
+This project is a great way to get kids to discuss the Elements and principles of art and composition.

 Step 1: Tape Paper Snowflake